 The Bottom Line

-There's no doubt about it; thighs are important.
+There's no doubt about it thighs are important.
 They provide us with a way to move our legs and get around.
 They also help support our upper bodies and allow us to sit, stand, and walk upright.
 And, of course, they look pretty darn good in a pair of jeans.

 But how do you target the outer thigh muscles?
 You can try different exercises, including goblet squat, Romanian deadlift, curtsy lunges, lateral lunges, clamshell, and glute bridge.
-They’ll help you get those thunder thighs you’ve always dreamed of.
+They'll help you get those thighs you've always dreamed of.

-We hope this article was informative and helpful in your journey to the perfect legs.
 As always, consult a professional before starting any new exercise regimen, and good luck!

 - Campbell, Bill I., et al. "Effects of High Versus Low Protein Intake on Body Composition and Maximal Strength in Aspiring Female Physique Athletes Engaging in an 8-Week Resistance Training Program."
 International Journal of Sports Nutrition and Exercise Metabolism, vol. 28, no. 6, Nov.
 2018, pp. 580-85.
 PubMed, https://doi.org/10.1123/ijsnem.2017-0389.